greg7mdp/gf/README.md

 Arseniy Khvorov (khvorov45)
 ```

-I (`Gregory Popovitch, @greg7mdp`) found `gf` quite useful, but felt like fixing some issues that bothered me in my daily use.
-The more I hacked at `gf`, the more I was amazed as what it achieved to implement in so few lines of code, and the more fun I had with this process.
+I found `gf` quite useful, but felt like fixing some issues that bothered me in my daily use.
+The more I hacked at `gf`, the more I was impressed by what it achieved to implement in so few lines of code, and the more fun I had with this process.

-Eventually I decided to update the code to a more typical C++ implementation, even at the cost of making a few extra string copies if needed.
-Still, I attempted to stay as close to the metal as possible, in order to retain gf's impressive responsiveness.
+Eventually I decided to update the code to a more typical C++ implementation.
+I attempted to stay as close to the metal as possible, in order to retain gf's responsiveness.
 This is the code you can see in my current repository.

-Thank you for contributing to gf!

-## License

-Check the repository for license information.

----

-**Built with ❤️ using C++23 and the Luigi GUI framework**